Biofouling on surfaces – Videometer Resources

 What is biofouling?

-Furthermore, biofouling can cause functional deficiencies.
+Antifouling materials and coatings are designed to prevent or minimize biofouling and are used in a range of industries, including shipping, aquaculture, and offshore oil and gas.
 Whereas, antifouling is the ability of materials or coatings to prevent, minimize, or remove biofouling.
 In marine vessels, biofouling has been seen to increase fuel consumption by up to 40%.

 VideometerLab and Videometer Multiray measures biofouling on surfaces – rapidly and easily

 VideometerLab and Videometer Multiray are advanced imaging instruments that are capable of measuring and analyzing biofouling on surfaces in a rapid and easy manner.
 By generating abundance maps of algae based on color, spectral reflectance, chlorophyll A fluorescence, chlorophyll B fluorescence, UV fluorescence, and fluorescence yield, these instruments can provide detailed information on the nature and extent of biofouling on a surface.